syncfusion-content/javascript-docs/readme.md

 **Description :** How to create a chart, add series, enable tooltip and other functionalities.

+## Markdown Syntax Guideline
+* Follow the syntax mentioned in this [link](http://kramdown.gettalong.org/syntax.html) for most of the elements.
+There are some elements which need special styling or additional settings to do.
+Those have been described in the below topics.

 ## General
 * Do not bold the words unnecessarily.
 * Use [inline code style](http://kramdown.gettalong.org/quickref.html#inline-code) wherever it is possible to highlight the keywords, variables or one line code snippets which comes within the paragraph.
-* How to highlight the keyboard shortcuts like this?
+* Todo -> How to highlight the keyboard shortcuts like this?
 [Stackoverflow](http://meta.stackexchange.com/questions/26207/how-can-i-format-as-keyboard-keys)

-## Markdown Syntax Guideline
-* Follow the syntax mentioned in this [link](http://kramdown.gettalong.org/syntax.html) for most of the elements.
-There are some elements which need special styling or additional settings to do.
-Those have been described in the below topics.

 ### Cross-reference
 * Todo -> How to link the content within the page?